kozit/KsIL/Specification.md

 Description: Fills the memory from location 1 to location 2 with the byte specified.

-Parameters: location 1 (4 Bytes, in memory position) location 2 (4 Bytes, in memory position) byte (1 Bytes)
+Parameters: location 1 (4 Bytes, in memory position), location 2 (4 Bytes, in memory position), byte (1 Bytes)

 ## Clear
 Bytecode: 0x31